thomasvilches/delayed_dose/README.md

 ABM simulating the spread of COVID-19 in US that tests the efficacy in delaying the second dose of vaccine.
-It is based on Moghadas SM, Vilches TN, Zhang K, et al. The Impact of Vaccination on COVID-19 Outbreaks in the United States. medRxiv; 2020. doi:10.1101/2020.11.27.20240051 (accepted in CID for publication)
+It is based on
+Seyed M Moghadas, Thomas N Vilches, Kevin Zhang, Chad R Wells, Affan Shoukat, Burton H Singer, Lauren Ancel Meyers, Kathleen M Neuzil, Joanne M Langley, Meagan C Fitzpatrick, Alison P Galvani, The impact of vaccination on COVID-19 outbreaks in the United States, Clinical Infectious Diseases, 2021;, ciab079, https://doi.org/10.1093/cid/ciab079

 This code is used in the paper:
 Evaluation of COVID-19 vaccination strategies with a delayed second dose